-For this class it is more important to know the 3 dimensional location of a brain stucture and its relationship to the surrounding structures, than its classical described physiology.
+For this class, it is more important to know the 3-dimensional location of a brain structure and its relationship to the surrounding structures, than its classical described physiology.

 It is recommended that you review some books such as "Netter's Atlas of Human Neuroscience" (see list of references below).